Hip fractures are usually treated in hospital with surgery.

 Types of surgery

-There are a number of different surgical techniques, which are explained in more detail below.
+Most people will need surgery to fix the fracture or replace all or part of the hip.
+There are a number of different operations, explained in more detail below.

 The type of surgery you have will depend on:

 - the type of fracture you have (where in the femur the fracture is)

 - your age

 - how physically mobile you were before the hip fracture

 - your mental ability before the hip fracture, for example if you have dementia (an ongoing decline of the brain and its abilities)

 - the condition of the bone and joint, for example if you have arthritis (a condition that causes pain and swelling of joints and bones)